-Across American culture, developments such as the decline of marriage and rise of children outside of wedlock, early sexualizing of children, normalizing of polyamory, opiatizing by online bread and circuses, and pansexualizing of culture, all indicate the essentializing of passions, which rise at the expense of traditional norms of self-restraint in Christian traditions of the old republic.
-These are all trends in which elites and often ostensibly Christian people have participated, and sometimes led.
+Across American culture, developments such as the decline of marriage and rise of children outside of wedlock, ubiquity of cyberporn and taking sexual advantage of children, normalizing polyamory, and generally the pansexualizing of culture, all indicate the essentializing of passions at the expense of traditional norms of self-restraint in Christian traditions of the old republic.
+These are all trends in which elites and often ostensibly Christian people have participated and led.
 They end badly.
-On the link between personal violence and objectification of others, as one micro-example, consider the backgrounds of some of those allegedly involved in hunting down 17-year Kyle Rittenhouse during a recent riot in Kenosha, WI: one a registered sex offender-pedophile, another convicted twice for domestic abuse, and a third allegedly a gang member and amateur porn actor.
+On the link between objectification of others and violent revolution, as one micro-example consider the backgrounds of some of those allegedly hunting down 17-year Kyle Rittenhouse during a recent riot in Kenosha, WI: one a registered sex offender-pedophile, another convicted twice for domestic abuse, and a third allegedly a gang member and amateur porn actor.
 None of that at all justifies fatal shootings, to be sure.
 But such contexts suggest how private passions provide a context for erupting social violence and anarchistic politics, which Hannah Arendt also saw as a necessary source of totalitarianism.

 Authentic Marxism, wrote the young Antonio Gramsci, a founder of cultural Marxism, “sees as the dominant factor in history, not raw economic facts, but man, men in societies, men in relation to one another, reaching agreements with one another, developing through their contacts…a collective, social will; men coming to understand economic facts, judging them and adapting them to their will until this becomes the driving force of th economy and moulds objective reality, which lives and moves and comes to resemble a current of volcanic lava that can be channelled wherever and in whatever way men’s will determines.”
 (The Revolution Against Capital, Selections from Political Writings, 35-6)